 The BATTLE trial comparing a drug-eluting stent (Zilver PTX, Cook Medical) vs. a bare metal stent (Misago, Terumo) for the treatment of intermediate femoropopliteal lesions has failed to the show superiority of the paclitaxel-coated stent at one-year follow-up.
 The trial highlights a need for further direct comparative data between devices and strategies for treatment of femoropopliteal lesions.

 The data were presented for the first time by Yann Gouëffic (Nantes, France) at the Charing Cross Symposium (CX; 24-27 April, London, UK).
-BATTLE is a French multicentre randomised clinical trial including 10 centres and 181 patients, randomised 1:1 into the Misago bare metal and the Zilver PTX drug-eluting stent arms (n=85 vs. n=86, respectively).
-At one year, 78 and 82 patients completed follow-up, respectively.
+BATTLE is a French multicentre randomised clinical trial that included 181 patients who were randomised 1:1 into the Zilver PTX drug-eluting stent and Misago bare metal stent arms (n=85 vs. n=86, respectively).
 Included patients were classed as Rutherford 2–5, with de novo atherosclerotic femoropopliteal lesions of 2–14cm and a reference vessel diameter of 4–7mm.

-The patient population at baseline showed similar mean lesion lengths and reference vessel diameters, with intermittent claudication present in 82% and 79% of patients in the Misago and Zilver PTX arms, respectively.
-There were no significant difference in procedural characteristics in term of pre- and post-dilation but the mean stent lenght.
+The patient population at baseline showed similar mean lesion lengths and reference vessel diameters, with intermittent claudication present in 79% of patients in the Zilver PTX arm and 82% in the Misago arm.
 Technical success was 100% in both arms.

-At 12 months the primary endpoint—freedom from in-stent restenosis—was 85.7% in the bare metal stent arm, and 90.3% in the paclitaxel-eluting stent arm (p=0.36).
-The primary endpoint was defined by restenosis of >50%, as well as a peak systolic velocity index of >2.4 at the target lesion.
+At 12 months the primary endpoint—freedom from in-stent restenosis—90.3% in the paclitaxel-eluting stent arm and 85.7% in the bare metal stent arm (p=0.36).
+The primary endpoint was defined as restenosis of >50%, as well as a peak systolic velocity index of >2.4 at the target lesion.